 Rotary Botanical Gardens’ Holiday Light Show

-We’ve added FREE shuttle service on the busiest nights to make getting to and from the show easier.
-Visitors can park at Dawson Field beginning at 3:45, catch the shuttle and be delivered right to the front door of the Gardens.
+FREE shuttle service to make getting to and from the show easier.
+Visitors can park at Dawson Field beginning at 4:15, catch the shuttle and be delivered right to the front door of the Gardens.
 After you’ve enjoyed the show the shuttle will return you to Dawson Field.

 Kids of all ages will enjoy peeking in the windows of the all-new child-size Elf Workshop and Santa House located in the gardens amid the light show.

 Santa will visit December 14-17 and December 21 & 23.

 Doors open 4:30 pm.
 Last ticket sold 8:30 pm.

 Admission is $5 for those aged 2 & up.